tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/record.md

 To create new records for the app with the specified `app_id`, issue a POST request to this endpoint.
 The POST body has to contain the `inputs` property with an array of objects that have a `fields` property, analog to the single input provided in the single record creation endpoint.

+Currently, only a maximum of **10 records** can be created at the same time.
+An error will be thrown, if the `inputs` array exceeds that limit.

 The following query paramters are available:

 | Query param | Type      | Description                                                         |